Raleigh Courthouse Weddings

 Raleigh Courthouse Wedding Alternative

 If you and your partner like the idea of a Raleigh courthouse wedding, but picture having your ceremony elsewhere, my friends at Oak City Ceremonies offer a sweet and legal courthouse wedding alternative.
-Oak City Ceremonies offers short wedding ceremonies at Lake Lynn or Leesville Community Park (both in Raleigh) - the cost at the time of this writing is $60, which is the same fee you would pay at the courthouse.
+Oak City Ceremonies offers short wedding ceremonies at Lake Lynn or Leesville Community Park (both in Raleigh) - the cost at the time of this writing is $60, which is only $10 more than you would pay at the courthouse.
 Rebecca & Emily are some of the best humans around, you won’t regret booking them for your ceremony!

 I of course would still love to photograph your celebration, and would love to chat with you about it!